SonyaJane/mobility-mapper-business-portal/USERFLOW.md

 <img src="./readme_files/user_flow/get_started.png" alt="Get Started Button" width="120"/>
 c) Complete the registration form:
 - Starred fields (*) are mandatory.
 - Choose a username - you will use this to sign in.
-It must be unique and contain only letters, numbers, dots, or underscores.
+It must be at least 5 characters long and contain only letters, numbers, dots, or underscores.
+Dynamic help text is provided.
 - For the question "Do you own or manage a business?" select 'yes'.
 - For the question "Do you use a wheeled mobility device?" select 'no'.
--
+d) Click the "Sign Up" button to submit the form.
+e) If the form is invalid, error messages are displayed at the top of the form.
 f) A confirmation email will be sent to the provided email address, click the link to verify the email.
-g) After successful registration, you see a success message (toast) and are redirected to the Sign In page.
+g) After successful registration are redirected to the Verify Email page with a message to check your email for the confirmation link.
+h) After clicking the link in the email, you are automatically signed in and redirected to your Personal Dashboard with a success message confirming that your email has been verified.

 ## 2. Sign In

-a) Sign in using your username or email, and password.
+a) If you are not already signed in, please sign in using your username or email, and password.
 b) If you forget your password, you can use the "Forgot Password" feature to reset it via email.
 c) Upon login, you are redirected to the business dashboard where you are invited to register your business.
 Click the "Register Business" button to proceed.